mingjunsiek/flutter_beacon_app/README.md

 ## Getting Started

-This shall be the repository for the initial phase of the Flutter Beacon application.
+This repository serves as the initial phase of the Flutter Beacon application.